 1. Bolsters the Immune System

 Garlic has antiviral and antibacterial properties that boost the immune system and help seniors beat illnesses as quickly as possible.
 In addition to eating fresh garlic, seniors can also take supplements made from dried garlic.
 Some of these pills are even infused with herbs or essential oils that mask the unpleasant odors.

 Eating nutritious foods is one of the healthiest habits your loved one should consider adopting.
 If your elderly loved one needs help maintaining healthy habits, consider hiring a professional caregiver.
-Families can rely on Home Care Assistance Hartford to provide dedicated and compassionate in-home caregivers who are trained in our holistic Balanced Care Method, which was designed to encourage seniors to exercise often, eat nutritious foods, maintain strong social ties, and focus on other lifestyle factors that promote longevity.
+Families can rely on to provide dedicated and compassionate in-home caregivers who are trained in our holistic Balanced Care Method.
+For home care West Hartford Home Care Assistance have designed this method to encourage seniors to exercise often, eat nutritious foods, maintain strong social ties, and focus on other lifestyle factors that promote longevity.

 2. Lowers Blood Pressure

 The most effective way to reduce the risk of a cardiac event is to keep blood pressure under control.
 Studies have shown taking a daily garlic supplement can reduce blood pressure within just a few months.
 When choosing a garlic supplement, seniors should look for products that contain a high quantity of allicin, which is the active ingredient in garlic that combats high blood pressure

 3. Reduces Cholesterol and Plaque Buildup

 Even though garlic doesn’t lower triglyceride levels, it can reduce LDL cholesterol levels.
 Garlic also breaks apart dangerous plaque buildup that could lead to a heart attack.
 These are just a few of the reasons many cardiovascular specialists now suggest taking a garlic supplement alongside cholesterol medication.
 Seniors should also eat plenty of dishes that are flavored with fresh garlic.